 While job shadowing offers a great introduction to different careers, summer internships are the best way to explore a career while developing meaningful skills and experiences.
 This is why we have developed the CMC Sponsored Internships & Experiences (SIE) Program.
 Its goal is to encourage quality student experiences across a variety of industries and geographies that facilitate development and growth.
 The program provides funding for CMC students, particularly in their first and second summers, to pursue domestic and international experiences of 4 to 12 weeks in length.
+Philanthropy is responsible for the vast majority of SIE funding.
 For domestic SIE funding, preference is given to non-profit and government opportunities.
 For international SIE funding, all opportunities are considered.

 Three reasons why you should consider participating: